You have made your decision on your Sidetracks Women hiking tour, and now you are planning what your perfect hiking equipment should look like.

 These shoes belonged to a lovely woman who walked the Awatere Tussock Track with us last year.
 Her hiking boots were functional - once upon a time...
 Unfortunately after being stored in a cupboard for many years without being used meant her boots ended up like this after just 2 days!

 This is New Zealand.
-This means experiencing four seasons in a day is not uncommon.
+Experiencing four seasons in one day is not uncommon.
 Our weather can change quickly, especially here in the South Island and a good rain jacket will protect you from both wind chill and rain.
 So, if it is that cold, blustery southerly wind, a biting easterly, roaring northwester, or a good old rainstorm, a good jacket is sure to keep you warm, dry and happy no matter what.
 We recommend any brand, as long as it is waterproof, breathable and has a hood.
 Borrow one if you have to!
-Think about proper rain gear like you think about a first aid kit: you hope you'll never need it but are grateful when you need it and it's there!
+Think about proper rain gear like you think about a first aid kit: you hope you'll never need it but are grateful when you need it that it's there!
 Happy days.

-As far as your other clothes are concerned, it is important to remember the No. 1 rule in the outdoors - cotton is rotten (this applies literally to everything from your underwear to your gloves).
-That being said, there is no need for specialized or branded clothes, any normal 'activewear' will do, as long as it is quick-drying and cotton free.
+As far as your other clothes are concerned, it is important to remember the No. 1 rule in the outdoors - cotton is rotten!
+And this applies literally to everything from your underwear to your gloves.
+That being said, there is no need for specialised or branded clothes, any normal 'activewear' will do, as long as it is quick-drying and cotton free.